This is a Furniture Buyer’s Guide to Leather Furniture.

 In this article, I am attempting to deal with the widest possible range of furniture products sold under the common umbrella of “leather.”

 It is important to first understand how manufacturing and retail costs relate to the many different types of “leather” furniture currently being sold.

 Full grain leathers are very soft, very expensive, and can last 50 years or more with proper care and maintenance.

-Bonded leather can disintegrate within 3 years or less.
-It cannot be repaired and has been the source of thousands of complaints over the past 10 years.
+Bonded leather cannot be repaired and has been the source of many thousands of complaints since its introduction in 2010.